vertigo6622/obsidian/README.md

 ### obsidian pro available now:

-obsidian pro is an upgraded version of obsidian community edition with SPECK encryption, aPlib compression, and anti-debugging syscalls. it is licensed using open-source obsidian [keykeeper](https://github.com/vertigo6622/obsidian-keykeeper) which sits behind a clearnet-to-tor proxy that enables anonymous license management.
+obsidian pro is an upgraded version of obsidian community edition with SPECK encryption, aPlib compression, and anti-debugging syscalls. it is licensed using open-source obsidian [keykeeper](https://github.com/vertigo6622/obsidian-keykeeper) which sits behind a clearnet-to-tor proxy, enabling anonymous license management.

 **where to find:**
 - **clearnet:** [obsidian.st](https://obsidian.st)